MileHacker Logo

 One-Day Immersion

 Focus on Silves' historic core.
 Start at the Fortress, visit the Cathedral, and explore the Municipal Archaeological Museum.
 Roam the old town streets and have lunch at a traditional tasca.
 Cross the Roman Bridge and enjoy riverside views.
-End with dinner in the middle of town.
+End with dinner in the middle of the city.

 Two-Day Exploration